scala/docs.scala-lang/_overviews/compiler-options/index.md

 The Scala compiler `scalac` offers various **compiler options**, or **flags**, that change the compiler's default behavior.
 Some options just generate more compiler output in the form of diagnostics or warnings, while others change the result of compilation.

-The Scala command `scala`, which runs scripts or compiled code, accepts the compiler options plus a few more that determine how to run a program.
+The Scala command `scala`, which runs scripts or compiled code, accepts the same options as the `scalac` compiler, plus a few more that determine how to run a program.

 Options may be specified on the command line to `scalac` or in the configuration of a build tool or IDE.